DeepanshuTolani/TREDENCE-ROLE-PREFERENCE-/README.md

 # Self Pruning Neural Network

-This project implements a neural network that learns to prune itself during training using gate parameters and L1 regularization.
+This project is about building a neural network that can reduce its own complexity while training.
+It uses gate parameters along with L1 regularization to remove unnecessary weights and improve efficiency.

 ## Features
-- Custom PrunableLinear layer
+- Implemented a custom PrunableLinear layer
-- Sparsity regularization
+- Applied sparsity regularization
-- CIFAR-10 training
+- Trained on CIFAR-10 dataset
-- Accuracy vs Sparsity analysis
+- Compared model accuracy with sparsity levels

 ## Run

 pip install torch torchvision matplotlib python main.py